JUMPSTONIK/app-todo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+create a .env file and this, please to make the project work: RAPPTR_HOST="http://dev.rapptrlabs.com/"

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## Challenge Explanation